ERnsTL/osi-stack/doc/03 correct clnp inactive protocol subset.md

 * On Linux/Unix, the reading of SN-UNITDATA indications is actually just reading from the socket, but it must be done in a preparatory converter method outside, because the parameters for the SN-UNITDATA primitive are not yet parsed AKA the DL PCI (header) with the source + destination address, EtherType are not parsed yet.
 Unfortunately, the Linux kernel nor libc do not directly call our OSI stack sn_unitdata_indication() method with the nicely-prepared parameters...
 * Observation that Wireshark can be modified to use the CLNP dissector for EtherType 0x8872 via Lua.
 Nice.
 * The OSI protocol byte-order is big-endian.

+## Check

+* Currently, the ownership structure of structs is made so that it does not include circles, according to Rust ownership rules, which are mostly hierarchical.
+As soon as sharing and multiple ownership are involved, then either Mutexes are needed or splitting into multiple ownership domains, which communicate using a channel or shared memory or similar.
+This will have to be the next step, because even receiving an N Echo Request needs to be able to also send a response, thereby creating a loop back towards the underlying SN (Subnetwork).
+* It is not possible to realize the required timers, correlation between segmented PDUs and sendig using a stack-based call structure going in one directon -
+  1. from application down to the Subnetwork and
+  2. from Subnetwork only propagating up.
+* There have to be connections and loops, for example the echo request function sending back a an echo response.
+* Therefore, the goal of ability to send an Echo Response NPDU in response to an Echo Request NPDU has to be achieved using restructuring of the code.
+* The layers have to have their own calling stacks, have to be able to on their own triggers.

+* It is also not possible to have a reader thread responsible for receiving SN PDUs (Ethernet packets) and simply calling functions deeper up the stack and waiting until that Ethernet packet is fully processed and a response has come back from up in the stack.

+## Act

+* The plan for the next iteration has to be adjusted, to first create the according communication structure between layers in order to allow layers to be active on their own.
+* The stack has to become multi-threaded, thus with multiple active objects, one for each service.